Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 So the company may or may not do well, but there are high chances that they can have hiccups in bad times if there is high debt.

 For Fine Organics, the debt is continuously coming down.
-The debt to equity ratio is around 0.1 and is less than 0.5.
+As a result, the debt-to-equity ratio is around 0.1 and is less than 0.5.

 Operational Efficiency